Skip to main content

 Do you have a knack for crafting compelling stories?
 And can you put them on paper with ease?
 This course teaches you to create stories for film, theatre, prose, and more.
 You’ll develop your unique voice, learn to build suspense, and bring characters to life.
 Step by step, you’ll be guided into the art of storytelling.

-at a glance Shortened track programme and admission test Qualitty Education
+Info sessions at a glance Bridging Programme programme and admission test Quality Education

 Every film, stage performance, or audio story begins at the writer's desk.
 As a writer, you shape narratives that resonate with audiences.
 This program starts with the basics of writing fiction scripts.
 You’ll explore the technical and theoretical aspects of screenwriting across genres.
 Along the way, you’ll write extensively, conduct research, read widely, and watch films.
 As you progress, your focus will expand to other storytelling formats, including theatre, documentary, and prose.